Fabian Forte: Marriages

-Forte has been married three times.
+Fabian has been married three times.
 His first marriage was to model Kathleen Regan in September 1966.
 They had two children together, Christian and Julie, before separating in June 1975.
-In October 1975, Forte was arrested after an argument with Regan in which he was accused of hitting her.
+In October 1975, when Fabian and Regan were estranged, he was arrested after an argument with her and her mother.
+He was accused of hitting them.
 He was put on probation for two years.
 The couple divorced in 1979.
-"My fault", said Fabian.
+Fabian has blamed himself for the divorce.

 He married Kate Netter in 1980; they divorced in 1990.